Mali prime minister lashes out at France, UN, regional bloc

 The nature of the offenses in the case “does not fall within the remit of the secretary-general of the United Nations,” he added.

 Maiga, a government spokesman, was dispatched to New York to address the U.N.
 General Assembly instead of Goita.
-The coup leader instead attended celebrations marking Mali’s independence from France in 1960.
+The coup leader instead attended celebrations Friday in Bamako marking Mali’s independence from France in 1960.

+Also in attendance at that event was the junta leader who seized power in Guinea a little over a year after Mali’s coup d’etat.
+A third West African country, Burkina Faso, underwent a military coup in January, deepening fears that democracy is backsliding in the region amid mounting violence from Islamic extremists.